apache/incubator-datalab/USER_GUIDE.md

-What is Data Lab?
+What is DataLab?
 =============

-Data Lab is an essential toolset for analytics.
+DataLab is an essential toolset for analytics.
 It is a self-service Web Console, used to create and manage exploratory environments.
 It allows teams to spin up analytical environments with best of breed open-source tools just with a single click of the mouse.
 Once established, environment can be managed by an analytical team itself, leveraging simple and easy-to-use Web Interface.
 <p>See more at <a href="http://dlab.opensource.epam.com/" rel="nofollow">dlab.opensource.epam.com</a>.</p>

 ------------